 Ten years ago, before injections for wet macular degeneration became available, most people lost much of their central vision.
 Now, thanks to medical research, injections with brolucizumab (Beovu®), aflibercept (Eylea®), ranibizumab (Lucentis®), or bevacizumab (Avastin®) can protect precious reading and driving vision in many patients.

 To the uninitiated, having an injection in your eye is probably one of the least pleasant activities imaginable, so understanding the diagnostic and treatment procedures may help to minimize anxiety about the process.

 First, your ophthalmologist will perform a dilated eye exam and optical coherence tomography (OCT) imaging to determine whether you have wet macular degeneration.
 If so, it is very likely that you will benefit from a series of injections, spaced every four to six weeks, initially, and, depending on how your eye responds, perhaps less frequently later on.

 Administering the Medication

 Most doctors will give you numbing eye drops, then clean your eye, and perhaps eyelids, with a yellow iodine solution.
 They will position an eyelid holder, so you don’t have to worry that you will blink at the wrong time.
 Then, they will numb the eye with drops, gel, a medicated Q-tip, or a superficial injection of anesthetic.
-Many will measure the position of injection, which is often placed in the lower, outer (toward your ear) aspect of the white part of the eye.
-The eye doctor will ask you to look up, and will perform the injection through a tiny needle.
+Many will measure the position of the injection, which is often placed in the lower, outer (toward your ear) aspect of the white part of the eye.
+The eye doctor will ask you to look up and will perform the injection through a tiny needle.
 You may feel nothing, a little pressure, or, in some cases, some moderate discomfort lasting a few seconds.
 Some people see a web of lines as the medicine mixes with the fluids inside the eye.